alisiafadini/ROCKET/README.md

     export LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH
     ```

-    So everytime you activate this env, the prepend will happen automatically.
+    This is so everytime you activate this env, the prepend will happen automatically.

 5. Download AlphaFold2 weights, add **the resources path to system environment** (we need this for ROCKET)